tonyallan/weather-au/README.md

 - `uv_index` - fetch the UV data from the XML encoded state based IDZ00107-IDZ00113 products.
 - `place` - scrape data from location based [pages](http://www.bom.gov.au/places/vic/parkville/).

-## Disclaimer

-This project is not related to or endorsed by the Australian Bureau of Meteorology (BOM).

-From the BOM [copyright notice](http://reg.bom.gov.au/other/copyright.shtml): Where no terms of use are associated with a set of material, then you may download, use and copy that material for personal use, or use within your organisation but you may not supply that material to any other person or use it for any commercial purpose.

-## Usage

-Additional examples are in the `examples` folder.

 ### Sample for Parkville in Melbourne Vic Australia